SecantZhang/twissandra/README.md

 So I search the internet and fixed the issue with the help of [stackExchange Post](https://dba.stackexchange.com/questions/149977/querying-from-system-schema-keyspaces-generates-code-2200-invalid-query)

+Also, for the website itself, there is a little issue that sometimes I encounter the issue with "ResultSet" has no len(), I fixed it too.
 Now if you encountered the same problem as I have, you can still follow the instruction but clone the git from my repository.
 ```
 git clone git://github.com/SecantZhang/twissandra.git